Riddle Generation using Learning Resources: Approach

-After filtering as per their class, riddles are generated by the Generator module through a Greedy mechanism.
+We use the k-Nearest Neighbor's Language model~\cite{Khandelwal2020Generalization}, which uses a data store and a binary search algorithm KDTree \footnote{https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html} to query the neighbours of the target token given its context.
+Each triple of a concept along with its respective property are passed as queries to the model, returning the distances, neighbours, and their contexts.
+If all the contexts relate to the target concept, then the triple is categorized as \emph{Topic Marker}, otherwise, it is categorized as \emph{Common}.
+Subsequently, neighbouring concepts with common properties are extracted for further use.

+The Generator module creates riddles through a Optimized mechanism which creates combinations of triples, either of class Topic Marker or Common as positive examples.
 Riddles generated from \emph{Topic Markers} of a concept are termed as \emph{Easy Riddles} and those from \emph{Common} are termed as \emph{Difficult Riddles}.

+Difficult Riddles accommodate both positive and negative examples of a concept.
+So, to generate negative examples for those respective positive examples in 2 versions, the module uses Lookup Dictionary utilizing formerly extracted neighbouring concepts and their properties.

 The generated riddles can have one or more answers.
-So, each riddle is passed through the Validator which generates and stores all possible answers to verify learners' answers and provide hints.
+So, each riddle is passed through the \emph{Validator} which generates and stores all possible answers to validate learners' answers and provide hints.